Super Young Team: Big Atomic Lantern Boy

 Big Atomic Lantern Boy is Most Excellent Superbat's second in command.
 He wears a green outfit which is outfitted with an x-rayed circular porthole on his chest.
 The porthole displays his skeleton, and allows him to fire green force beams of different types of radiation.
 He is attracted to Shiny Happy Aquazon.

 Crazy Shy Lolita Canary

 Crazy Shy Lolita Canary is a winged heroine in a Japanese schoolgirl uniform, and is physically small enough to fit in someone's hand.
 She possesses a sonic scream (always "Sumimasen" - "Excuse me") similar to that possessed by Black Canary except that it appears to be a strong modulated-mixture of multiple voices.

 Shiny Happy Aquazon

 Shiny Happy Aquazon is the daughter of Junior Waveman (Riki Kimura) - a founding member of Big Science Action - and the genius daughter of Senior Waveman Otomo.
-She has the ability to create hardwater constructs like Mera, the wife of Aquaman.
+She has the ability to create hard water constructs like Mera, the wife of Aquaman.
 She also is attracted to Sonic Lightning Flash.
 In Final Crisis Aftermath: Dance #4, her father who is now Senior Waveman Kimura invites her to become a member of Big Science Action.